JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/library.md

 ### Checking Belonging to a Library

-The [`ProjectFileIndex`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/roots/ProjectFileIndex.java) interface implements a number of methods that can used to check whether the specified file belongs to the project library classes or library sources.
+The [`ProjectFileIndex`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/roots/ProjectFileIndex.java) interface implements a number of methods that can be used to check whether the specified file belongs to the project library classes or library sources.

 * To check if a specified virtual file is a compiled class file use
   ```java